Hiroki-Ando1998/homepage/index.md

 I am a Ph.D. student with research interests in infectious disease epidemiology and [wastewater-based epidemiology](https://www.youtube.com/watch?v=G4PN7rXHEWY), which is one type of environemtnal surveillance that uses sewage to monitor the presence and dynamics of biological or chemical markers in a community.
 I completed my Master’s training in environmental engineering, where I developed a strong foundation in water systems and environmental processes, and during my doctoral studies I have expanded my focus to public health.
-My current research ([Google Scholar](https://scholar.google.co.jp/citations?user=2ucfkxcAAAAJ&hl=ja)) centers on
+My research ([Google Scholar](https://scholar.google.co.jp/citations?user=2ucfkxcAAAAJ&hl=ja)) include
 - the design of effective wastewater sampling strategies including development of highly sensitive detection methods
 - the development of statistical modeling frameworks to analyze wastewater-based data so that it can meaningfully inform public health decision-making.